SimpleShowing vs. Redfin vs. the Traditional Real Estate Broker: How Do They Compare?

 SimpleShowing, Redfin, and traditional brokers like Mark Spain share many similarities—and probably equally as many differences.

 Redfin is similar to SimpleShowing in that they also provide a technology-based approach while still incorporating human interaction when needed.
 Redfin utilizes a refund model on the buy side as well.
 However, the average Redfin Refund is 3x smaller than the average SimpleShowing Refund.
-On the sell side, Redfin offers a 1-1.5% listing fee depending on your location.
+On the sell side, Redfin offers a 1-1.5% listing fee depending on your location and if you also buy through them.

 Traditional brokerages like Mark Spain Real Estate or Keller Williams provide a more traditional model where Agents are forced to use their network to find leads and mainly work individually with those clients.
 Most traditional brokerages operate at a 3% commission model for both sellers and buyers while offering no refund on the buy side.

 As mentioned above, current homebuyers have more options than ever for the route they can take when buying a home.
-Gone are the days where your only option was to seek out an Agent before you could start the home buying process.
+Gone are the days where your only option is to find an agent before you can start the home buying process.
 Now, you can start your search and book tours online.
 Plus, you can save thousands in fees and earn money back through special programs found with companies like SimpleShowing or Redfin.

 One of the great benefits of SimpleShowing is our Buyer Refund Program.
 This program allows the buyer to get a check for up to half of their Agent’s commission at closing.
 On average, the refund amounts to $5,037.
 The amount of the refund is based on the purchase price and how many homes you tour.
 Because many homebuyers are finding homes on their own online and negating a lot of the work in the home search process, SimpleShowing feels its’ buyers deserve to keep half of the commission for their hard work.
 To view full details of the refund, click here.